Find Schools

 Skills Needed to be a Billing Clerk

-Billing, Cost, and Rate Clerks state the following job skills are important in their day-to-day work.
+When polled, Billing, Cost, and Rate Clerks say the following skills are most frequently used in their jobs:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.